 "What concerned us the most is that he is not going to school and was talking and cursing like the other grown men in the camp and contributing to the conversation as though he is a grown man," Broomes said in a phone interview while traveling by river through the rugged region.

 It is illegal for anyone under 15 to work full-time in Guyana except under certain circumstances, but the law is widely flaunted.
 A report from the U.S. Department of Labor in September found that there are more than 44,000 children ages 5-14 working in Guyana, including in dangerous activities in agriculture and prostitution.
-Most
+Most work in domestic service and on the streets, typically as vendors or beggars, the report found.

 The Guyanese government, in response to international criticism, set up a task force whose members have visited camps and removed children or people found to be working under exploitative conditions.